 Do I have to be put under general anesthesia to get implants?

 No. Most implant procedures can be performed under local anesthesia and mild sedation without patients falling asleep.
-Our Downtown Edmonton practice offers nitrous oxide for patients who experience high anxiety or have difficulty sitting for long periods.
-However, if you require deeper sedation, we can coordinate that to ensure your comfort.
+Our Downtown Edmonton practice offers nitrous oxide and oral conscious sedation for patients who experience high anxiety or have difficulty sitting for long periods.
+If you require deeper sedation, we can coordinate that to ensure your comfort.

 What sort of maintenance is involved once I receive a dental implant?

 Dental implants require much of the same maintenance as natural teeth.
 Patients should practice proper brushing and flossing techniques and make regular visits to the dentist for checkups.

 Implant-supported restorations are more expensive than traditional restorations.
 However, you should consider dental implants an investment in your health and quality of life.
 Replacing missing teeth with dental implants prevents jawbone atrophy, gum recession, and other conditions, helping you avoid costly restorative procedures in the future.
 While insurance usually does not cover dental implants, we have financing options that make implants affordable.